Alfresco/docs-alfresco/enterprise-viewer/latest/config/aevt-override-overlay-configs/index.md

 1. Update Overlay Config Override Zip File

-    * To make changes, simply follow step above ([https://github.com/tsgrp/OpenContent/wiki/OAT-Override-Overlay-Configs#3-upload-overlay-config-override-zip-file](https://github.com/tsgrp/OpenContent/wiki/OAT-Override-Overlay-Configs#3-upload-overlay-config-override-zip-file)) to re-upload the configs or re-upload the overlay config override file within Share, if you are in Alfresco.
+    * To make changes, simply follow step above ([Refer Step 5 from Configure Overlays Overrides](#configure-overlays-overrides)) to re-upload the configs or re-upload the overlay config override file within Share, if you are in Alfresco.

 1. Clear OC Cache